The 2021 Royal Easter Show in numbers

 The Big Bush BBQ raised more than $30,000 for the 12 local show societies that manned the stand over the show’s 12 days.
 The Rural Students’ Cafe also proved to be a big hit, providing students from around NSW with the opportunity to develop hospitality skills and raise funds.
 The students sold more than 2800 coffees and teas, 3000 ice teas and 1800 tasting plates for their school programs.

-The RAS Foundation’s raffle of donated hay and sale of RAS ribbon rugs (see below) raised $120,000, which will be directed back to regional communities.
+The RAS Foundation’s raffle of donated hay and sale of RAS ribbon rugs (see below) raised $120,000.
+This will be directed back to regional communities.

 The show also continued its tradition of providing fun opportunities and educational experiences for people of all ages.
 Little Hands on the Land, a pint-sized working farm, welcomed more than 40,000 children through its gates.